 Edge Cable, a fully-owned subsidiary of Facebook, quietly purchased a vacant lot in the unincorporated community of Tierra del Mar in October 2018.
 About a month later the residents suddenly learned about its proposal to install a high-speed fiber-optic cable system (the Jupiter cable project) capable of providing a large capacity direct link between the U.S. and Japan and the Philippines.
 The cable would “land” at the vacant lot in TDM.
 But the submarine cable would require a half mile of hydraulic drilling, five miles of seafloor trenching and laying cable across the Pacific Ocean, which requires the stationing of massive equipment at the landing site.
 This includes machinery (such as a huge mud-recycling unit) on the tiny residential lot, necessary to complete the horizontal directional drilling (HDD) for the cable, better known as fracking.
-This means, in practice, up to six months of continuous, very loud, drilling, with industrial machinery less than fifty feet from existing homes, and more “if contingency measures are required” – in other words, if there is a frac-out.
+This means, in practice, many weeks of continuous, very loud, drilling, with industrial machinery less than fifty feet from existing homes, and more “if contingency measures are required” – in other words, if there is a frac-out.

+The Department of State Lands granted the necessary easement permits upon application.
+Edge Cable also applied to the Oregon Parks and Recreation Department (OPRD) for two ocean shore permits, in order to drill under the beach to lay cables from TDM into the sea.
+Edge wanted one permit for this Jupiter Cable project, and a second permit for a 5-inch conduit to accommodate future installation of another fiber-optic cable later.
 OPRD approved the Jupiter permit, but denied the request for a permit to punch through the beach for a cable at some indeterminate future time merely for speculative purposes.
 OPRD pointed out that there was no “adequate justification” for the speculative permit, nor benefit to the public, but found there was justification for approving installation of the Jupiter system.
 Why?
 To help meet the demand for internet services worldwide.
 The OPRD decision led to three separate appeals, from TDM residents and from ORCA.
-The proceedings will likely begin in September 2019.
+But the appeals were denied, and the OPRD decision affirmed.